-- A. No building or land shall be used or occupied and no building or part thereof shall be erected, used or altered unless in conformity with the regulations herein specified and except for the purposes set forth in this article and for no other purpose. - B. Permitted uses shall be as follows: - (1) Any one of the uses and purposes set forth in Article III. - (2) Fences: See §271-14. - (3) Office of a doctor, dentist or lawyer residing on the premises, provided that there is no display of advertising except a small professional nameplate; one nonresident employee shall be permitted in an office.
+- A. No building or land shall be used or occupied and no building or part shall be erected, used or altered unless in conformity with the regulations herein specified and except for the purposes set forth in this article and for no other purpose. - B. Permitted uses shall be as follows: - (1) Any one of the uses and purposes set forth in Article III.

-- A. The maximum height for any residential building is proscribed in §271-228 A. - C. B. The maximum height of any residential accessory building is proscribed in §271-228 B. The height of any boundary line fence shall not exceed four feet. - D. Refer to 271-Attachment 1 for the "Table of Requirements for Residential Construction and Building Limitations".

-A. The principal building, as defined, or any part shall be erected, constructed, reconstructed, altered, repaired or used on a plot containing an area of not less than 10,000 square feet contained in one lot.
+- (2) Fences: See § 271-14. - (3) Office of a doctor, dentist or lawyer residing on the premises, provided that there is no display of advertising except a small professional nameplate; one nonresident employee shall be permitted in an office. - § 271-39 Height restrictions. - A. The maximum height of any residential accessory building is proscribed in § 271-228 B. - B. The maximum height of any residential accessory building is proscribed in § 271-228 B. - C. The height of any boundary line fence shall not exceed four feet. - D. Refer to 271-Attachment 1 for the "Table of Requirements for Residential Construction and Building Limitations". - § 271-40 Required lot area. - A. The principal building, as defined, or any part shall be erected, constructed, reconstructed, altered, repaired or used on a plot containing an area of not less than 10,000 square feet contained in one lot.
 Notwithstanding any other state or local law to the contrary, the minimum lot area may not be met by combining two or more contiguous plots of land each of which is less than the required minimum lot area.

-B. There shall not be more than one principal building or portion thereof to each 10,000 square feet contained in a plot.
+[Amended 8-16-1999 by L.L.
+No. 5-1999] - B. There shall not be more than one principal building or portion to each 10,000 square feet contained in a plot.

 All buildings, including accessory buildings, shall not cover greater than 25% of the area of the plot.
-See also
+See also § 271-263.

-§271-263.
 Impervious Yard Coverage.